FreddyXin/ax88179_178a/README.md

 ==================
 Revision History :
 ==================
+Version 1.2.0		Aug.
+28, 2012
+ * Modified the ax88179_link_reset function.
+ * Implemented the auto detach function.
+ * Supported the AX88178A device.
+ * Fixed the media change issue.
+ * Fixed the wakeup issue by modified the clock select register.

 Version 1.1.0		May.
 08, 2012
  * Modified the ax88179_led_workaround function.
  * Fixups the ethtool_ops struct for compilation issues in newest kernel version 3.3.0.